Klingi80/com.sixt.tool.goorange-crossplane/README.md

 # Existing Policies on Gatekeeper

-* An OPA policy will be deployed to validate the serviceName is of the pattern for kind S3withIRSA  com-sixt-(service|api-v[1-9]{1})-[-a-z]+
+* An OPA policy will be deployed to validate the serviceName is of the pattern for kind S3withIRSA and S3WithPolicyAttachment com-sixt-(service|api-v[1-9]{1})-[-a-z]+
 * An OPA policy to validate the namespace has a label allowXRD
 * An OPA policy to only allow claims against composition managed by SRE team.
 This will block claims which are created directly via upbound api
-* An OPA policy to verify that a bucketName or serviceName is not re-used for an already existing resource.
+* An OPA policy to verify that a bucketName is not re-used for an already existing resource from S3WithIRSA or S3WithPolicyAttachment.